-When Sara was diagnosed with stage III/IV ovarian cancer, all sorts of questions ran through her head, but the one she remembers most clearly is this: ‘will I live to see Christmas?’
-Here Sara talks about mortality, the misconceptions surrounding late stage ovarian cancer and why she’s determined not to let her diagnosis define her…
+When Sara was diagnosed with advanced ovarian cancer, all sorts of questions ran through her head, but the one she remembers most clearly is: ‘Will I live to see Christmas?’
+Here Sara talks about the misconceptions surrounding late stage ovarian cancer, cycling from London to Paris and why she’s determined not to let her diagnosis define her…

 Sometimes I worry about the end, but I also worried about dying long before I developed cancer too.
 I try to be a positive person and get on with my life.
 I cycle regularly, although at a slower pace during and after treatment, which has been a big lift for me.
 It’s so good to get back into things that I was doing before my diagnosis.

-In October 2017, some friends and I started training for The Nightrider in London.
+Some friends and I had recently started training for The Nightrider in London.
 We were out cycling two or three evenings a week and I started to lose weight.
 I just thought it was a side effect of the training, so I didn’t think any more of it.
-Apart from that, I don’t feel I had any specific symptoms.
 I had a good appetite and no bloating.
 I’ve had IBS for about 20 years, so although I had the odd stomach twinge and constipation, I thought it was due to that.

 A few months later, I came back from holiday and started suffering with bad constipation.
 I went to the GP and she did a CA125 blood test.
 After the appointment, the GP called me back and told me she was a bit worried because my CA125 was quite high at 299.
 She said I would need an ultrasound scan.